Tolman electronic parameter

 The A_{1} "stretch" mode of Ni(CO)_{3}L used to determine the TEP of L.

 The Tolman electronic parameter (TEP) is a measure of the electron donating or withdrawing ability of a ligand.
-It is determined by measuring the frequency of the A_{1} C-O vibrational mode (ν(CO)) of a (pseudo)-C_{3v} symmetric complex, [LNi(CO)_{3}] by infrared spectroscopy, where L is the ligand of interest.
-[LNi(CO)_{3}] was chosen as the model compound because such complexes are readily prepared from tetracarbonylnickel(0).
-The shift in ν(CO) is used to infer the electronic properties of a ligand, which can aid in understanding its behavior in other complexes.
+It is traditionally determined by measuring the frequency of the A1 C-O vibrational mode (ν(CO)) of a (pseudo)-C3v symmetric complex, [LNi(CO)3] by infrared spectroscopy, where L is the ligand of interest.
+[LNi(CO)3] was chosen as the model compound because such complexes are readily prepared from tetracarbonylnickel(0).
+Analogous tetrahedral and square planar complexes, such as rhodium carbonyl chlorides, have also been utilized in measuring the chelating strength of a ligand.
+The shift in ν(CO) reflects how L alters metal→CO backbonding through its σ‑donor and π‑acceptor (or π‑donor) character.
+Strong σ‑donor/π‑donor ligands increase metal→CO backbonding, weakening the C≡O bond and lowering ν(CO), whereas weaker donors or π‑acceptors decrease backbonding and raise ν(CO).
+This balance between donation and back‑donation governs ligand effects on metal–ligand bond strengths, geometries, and reactivity in other complexes, providing a method of categorizing ligands in order.
 The analysis was introduced by Chadwick A. Tolman.

-The reaction used to prepare complexes used to determine Tolman Electronic Parameters.
+The HOMO and LUMO, respectively, interact wth different orbitals of the metal.

 Inspiration and discovery

+The above reaction is used to prepare relevant Nickel complexes, which is then used to determine Tolman Electronic Parameters.

 Tolman's work was preceded by previous definitions of the Metal-Ligand bond, as defined by Dewar–Chatt–Duncanson as a combination of sigma-donation from the ligand to the metal and pi-bond "back-bonding" from the metal to the vacant ligand orbitals.
 Tolman himself was contemporaries with Walter Strohmeier, who along with Tolman investigated the sigma-donor ability and pi-acceptor strength of various ligands when coordinated to different metal centers.
 Tolman focused specifically on phosphine ligands, first cataloguing their general reactivity and then in 1970 measuring their CO frequencies seen when said ligands displace a carbon monoxide: the 70 ligands studied in his 1970 paper was the first iteration in which these vibrational frequencies were used as a parameter to determine characteristics of a ligand.
 Further work on phosphenes in the context of Ni(0) complexes were done: the term itself was coined in 1977, when Tolman utilized these bonding frequencies to describe the net donor properties of several phosphine ligands Since then, the scope of what is measurable through the Tolman Electronic Parameter has expanded greatly, and several resources are available for near-exhaustive lists of ligands' strengths measured through this method.